HoraN1/osr-course/README.md

 ## 1. Basic setup: Docker, Nvidia-docker

-To start with, make sure you installed docker.
+To start with, make sure you installed *docker*.
 Installation instructions can be found at [install docker](https://docs.docker.com/engine/install/).

-Then, install nvidia-docker such that docker run command recognizes ```--gpus all``` tag.
+Then, install *nvidia-docker* such that docker run command recognizes ```--gpus all``` tag.
 You can find out more at [NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 At your working directory